79.3% of mothers are granted sole custody of their children. Court-ordered custody arrangements show this notable statistic.

 Hence, this is one of the reasons a judge will change custody.

-Like failing to take care of a child occasionally, having some mental issue doesn’t automatically disqualify a mother from custody.
+Like failing to care for a child occasionally, having some mental issue doesn’t automatically disqualify a mother from custody.

 Instead, only serious mental illness can impact the decision on child custody.

-And if this is a valid ground to change the custody, the other parent must prove that the mother’s mental state compromises child safety.
+If this is a valid reason to change custody, the other parent must prove that the mother’s mental state compromises the child’s safety.

 Additionally, the evaluation will be done through psychological testing, counseling, and expert interviews.